 Ahhh, welcome back autumn.
 Hello, lovely crisp mornings and beautiful red leaves.
 Oh, hello, endless rain.
 We definitely didn't miss you.
 Here are 11 things we'd forgotten about our sometimes-favourite season...

 1. The never-ending rug dilemma.
-Is it too warm for a mediumweight?
-Too cool for a lightweight?
-Oh look, the sun’s come out now, it’s actually really warm – does he even need a rug at all?
-But it’s forecast to rain later… ARRRGH!
+Is it too warm for a rug?
+Too cool to go without?
+Oh look, the sun’s come out now, it’s actually really warm – but it’s forecast to rain later… ARRRGH!
 You are driving yourself mad.

 2. Seemingly overnight, the fields and bridleways go from being rock solid to rivers of squidgy mud.
 Which brings us onto…

 3. Mud fever.
 Oh, you’re back are you?
 No offence, but we’d hoped we’d seen the last of you.

 4. To wash or not to wash?
 Some people swear washing the mud off your horse’s legs after riding prevents mud fever.
 Others swear it causes it.
 Only one thing’s for certain, the whole debate causes a lot of angst.

 5. You’ve got a choice between grooming for an hour, or just brushing the worst of the mud off in the bridle and saddle area, and hoping that passers-by assume your grey pony is actually skewbald.
 Or brown.
 Or black.